 Hi, I'm Urte Peteris.

-I research foreign propaganda.
+I research information operations.

 I study how foreign propaganda strategies can be categorized, how and why states devise, deploy, and evaluate their own propaganda strategies, and how they respond to the strategies of allies and adversaries.
 I also research covert action, hybrid warfare, and civil-military affairs.
 I have a regional interest in Eastern Europe, particularly the Baltic States and Russia.